Eclipse1759/EquinOX/README.md

 You will (Preferably) need:

 - A Rasberry Pi (Model B)
-- A SDHC a card with 8 GB minimum
+- An SDHC card with 8 GB minimum
 - A Mouse (Not the living one.
 Those and computers do not work well together.)
 - A Github Account